 MARK MACLEAN NAMED 2020 SUPERINTENDENT OF THE YEAR

-The New Hampshire School Administrators Association, in coordination with the American Association of School Administrators, has announced that Ms. Kathleen Murphy is the New Hampshire Superintendent of the Year for 2017.
-Ms. Murphy, Superintendent of Schools for the Hampton School District (SAU #90), will receive a special award during the AASA National Conference on Education in New Orleans, LA, in March 2017.
+The New Hampshire School Administrators Association, in coordination with the American Association of School Administrators, has announced that Mr. Mark MacLean is the New Hampshire Superintendent of the Year for 2020.
+Mr. MacLean, Superintendent of Schools for Merrimack Valley and Andover School Districts (SAU #46) will receive a special award during the AASA National Conference on Education in San Diego, CA, in February, 2020.

-Dr. Carl Ladd, executive director of the New Hampshire School Administrators Association noted, “Kathleen is a wonderful role model of the many school superintendents in our state who work everyday in support of public education.
-She is a tireless advocate for students and their families and is a true Champion for Children."
+Dr. Carl Ladd, Executive Director of The New Hampshire School Administrators Association, stated "Mark is an outstanding representative of many school superintendents in our state who work everyday in support of public education.
+He is a strong and vigorous advocate for students and their families, and is a true Champion for Children."